sooriyaarachchi/pybites.github.io-src/content/django-python-anywhere.md

 So far I am happy with PA.
 In spite of some minor issues it is easy to deploy a Django app and it performs well.
 The help docs are well written.

-There was a file server issue last weekend, but they were proactive about it and fixed it soon.
+They are also quite proactive: there was a file server issue last weekend which they updated via Twitter.
+And they just [posted a full post mortem](http://blog.pythonanywhere.com/156/)!

 It was easy to reach out to support and I got a quick response.
 I also like the short email tutorial updates.

 I will compare with Heroku pricing for PostgreSQL because adding one bumps the monthly price up from 5 to 12 USD (at this time of writing).
+Or I go with their default MySQL which is free.

 ---